smithgeek/voyager-documentation/docs/dependency-injection.md

 }
 ```

 Finally you can also add parameters to your handler method to have them injected.
-If your endpoint class doesn't have any fields or properties voyager will make your endpoint a singleton to improve performance.
+If your endpoint class doesn't have any fields or properties voyager will make your endpoint a singleton to improve performance, or just make your method static and avoid creating an instance of your class.

 ```cs
 public class MyEndpoint